Bhanu-vishw/FinancialModels/Live Stock Trading-Analytics/README.md

-# 📈 Algorithmic Trading System
+# 📈 Live Stock Trading-Analytics (version4 of version11)

-An end-to-end **algorithmic trading platform** built in Python with live trading, backtesting, and analytics.  (version4 of version14)

-Description below is for the final version.
+Description below is for the final version of **algorithmic trading platform** version 11

 ---